 Pandemic Panels #3: Chile and the Revolutionary Promise of 2019

-Chile just won, through mass protest, the right to rewrite its constitution.
+Since this event was planned, Chile has had its Revolution.
 In October 2020, after nearly a year of sustained mass protests, Chileans won the right to rewrite their constitution.
-Join us in a conversation with award-winning playwright Guillermo Calderón, and founding member of Teatro de Chile company, Héctor Morales Bettancourt for their first hand accounts of political theatre in these turbulent times.
+Join us in a conversation with award-winning playwright Guillermo Calderón, and founding member of Teatro de Chile company, Héctor Morales Bettancourt for their first-hand accounts of political theatre in these turbulent times.
 Eduardo Pavez, playwright, musician and Columbia doctoral student, will be moderating this conversation on how to sustain artistic work through the pandemic, and what the role of theatre and performing arts might be in this new Chile, post-pandemic.

 Guillermo Calderón is a theatre artist and screenwriter based in Chile.
 His plays include Neva, Diciembre, Clase, Villa, Discurso, Quake, School, Kiss, Goldrausch, Mateluna, Feos, and B. Calderón’s productions have toured extensively through South America and Europe.
 Festival stops have included Chekhov Festival (Russia), Edinburgh International Festival, Festival d´Automne (France), Seoul Performing Arts Festival (Korea), TEATERFORMEN Festival (Germany), Wiener Festwochen (Austria), The Public Theater’s Under the Radar Festival, and RADAR L.A.
 He has been commissioned by the Düsseldorfer Schauspielhaus (Germany), the Royal Court Theater, La Jolla Playhouse, Theater Basel, and the Public Theater.
 His co-written screenplay Violeta Went to Heaven won the World Cinema Jury Prize for Drama at the 2012 Sundance Film Festival.
 He also co-wrote The Club, winner of the Silver Bear at the Berlinale in 2015.
 He wrote Neruda, directed by Pablo Larrain, nominated for Best Motion Picture - Foreign Language, 2017.
 He co-wrote Ema, directed by Larraín, presented in competition at the Venice Biennale, 2019.